- BY Nath Gbikpi

 Switching in-country from another visa on to Ancestry

 This does not often happen, because the Ancestry route is such a generous route that most applicants will enter the UK the first time relying on it.
 However, it is important to note that an initial Ancestry visa can only be submitted from abroad.
-It is not possible for someone who is already in the UK on a different route to “switch” to Ancestry.
-Instead they will need to return to their home country before applying for their Ancestry visa.
+Once someone has been in the UK on an ancestry visa, however, they can “switch” to another route and then “switch” back into the ancestry route.

 Never having worked before